yhakbar/ya/README.md

 `ya` is a tool that automates tasks that you specify using a yaml config file.

+## Installation

+See the following for installation instructions: [docs/install.md](docs/install.md).

 ## Examples

 See the following for some example config files: [examples](examples).